AnisTaluqdar/Breast-Cancer-Diagnosis-with-Machine-Learning/README.md

 Other models, such as AdaBoost and SGD Classifier, also achieved high accuracy (around 97%).

-## Hidden Information Exploration

-I utilized Principal Component Analysis (PCA) to identify underlying patterns in the data.
-This dimensionality reduction technique revealed two principal components (PCs) explaining a significant portion of the data's variance.
-Further analysis of these PCs with respect to the original features could potentially reveal:

-**Correlations:** Examining how features load onto the PCs can identify groups of features that tend to vary together, suggesting potential redundancies or underlying biological processes at play.

-**Cluster analysis:** Projecting the data onto the PCs and performing clustering techniques might reveal distinct subgroups within the benign and malignant categories, suggesting hidden tumor subtypes.

 ## Discussion
 Logistic Regression's remarkable performance, coupled with its interpretability, makes it a highly compelling choice for this specific task.
 Here's a breakdown of some key considerations: